Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 UCLA Stats and Trends

-- UCLA has played six games, with four wins against the spread.

-- The Bruins covered the spread in their only game when underdogs by 1 point or more.
+- The Bruins have been underdogs by 1.5 points or more once this season and covered the spread.

-- UCLA's games this year have hit the over on two of six set point totals (33.3%).
+- UCLA's games this season have hit the over on two of six set point totals (33.3%).

-- UCLA is 4-2 against the spread and 4-2 overall when the team notches more than 19.6 points.
+- UCLA is 4-2 against the spread and 4-2 overall in games when it scores more than 19.6 points.

-- The Bruins have five giveaways this season, while the Huskies have eight takeaways .
+- This season the Bruins have five turnovers, three fewer than the Huskies have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.